Shopify/polaris/polaris.shopify.com/content/components/drop-zone.md

   - fileName: drop-zone-with-custom-file-dialog-trigger.tsx
     title: With custom file dialog trigger
     description: Use to trigger the file dialog from an action somewhere else on the page.
 ---

-# Drop zone

-The drop zone component lets users upload files by dragging and dropping the files into an area on a page, or activating a button.

----

 ## Best practices